 Check out our e-book, To Challenge or Not to Challenge, to discover research-backed insights into when you should (and shouldn’t) challenge your buyer’s status quo.

 Most training and learning efforts are based on a collection of competencies, supported by a curriculum and catalog that gets scheduled on calendar-based interest and availability.
 But what does that have to do with helping the company’s business strategy, responding to shifting market demands and intervening to fix emergent needs when they arise?

-To be as effective and efficient as you need to be today, your training has to rise to a new level of flexibility, customization, and situational relevance — one that gives your reps a training experience you can stand up at a moment’s notice to solve problems as they occur and tackle initiatives as they arise.
-Training your reps for situational agility equips them with the messaging and skills they need relative to the customer conversations they’re having.
+To be as effective and efficient as you need to be today, your sales training has to rise to a new level of flexibility, customization, and situational relevance.
+Using a flexible, on-demand training model enables you to deploy it at a moment’s notice to solve problems as they occur, and tackle initiatives as they arise.
+Training your sales team for situational agility equips them with the messaging and skills they need relative to the customer conversations they’re having.

 Most of the so-called “best practices” out there won’t help your sales team succeed.
 Instead of following a fill-in-the-blanks template, create a strategy that communicates more value in your sales conversations.

 Only with Corporate Visions will you learn tested and proven customer conversation approaches for enabling buyers to choose you at every stage of the customer lifecycle.
 That’s why the best global B2B sales organizations come to us when they want skills training and messaging solutions that are backed by rigorous research and proven to improve results.